 Unfortunately, the answer is not a resounding yes.
 In some ways it kinda depends who you ask.

 No membrane is completely waterproof and completely breathable.
-Performance of the products are highly dependent on season and use, but no shoe will survive a long walk in a stream without getting the wearer wet to some extent.
-Unless you are wearing knee high boots that is!
+The performance of the products are highly dependent on season and use, but no shoe will survive a long walk in a stream without getting the wearer wet to some extent.
+Unless you are wearing knee-high boots that is!

 Don’t worry though.
 Both the Keen.Dry and Gore-Tex technologies still perform quite well if you want to rough it.
 In fact, they are both about as good as you are going to get in terms of waterproof / breathable shoes.

 Both Keen.Dry and Gore-Tex use membranes to keep the water out without toasting your feet inside.
 Both materials give wearers anywhere from 3-5 years of use with little to no issues, depending on how much and often they use them.
 Compared to coatings, membranes are more breathable and considerably more durable.

 The good thing about Gore-Tex is they try to deliver on their “Guaranteed to Keep You Dry” promise.
 They give customers a 1-year replacement warranty if they’re not satisfied with the performance of the shoe.

 Keen, on the other hand, offers more protection and better handling.
 Since these shoes are created to double as work shoes, Keen footwear has a protected rubberized toe box.
 The sole is also built with lugs for great traction and a reliable feel.
 The membrane lets the foot breathe well and does not feel hot for the foot even during hot seasons.
 Its PU midsole lends great support for the foot and also keeps water from entering the shoe.